Accessibility

 This accessibility statement applies to the Open Digital Badges service (https://uoe.eu.badgr.com/).

-This website is owned by the University of Edinburgh based using the Canvas Credentials (Instructure) platform.
+This website is operated by the Digital Learning, Applications and Media (DLAM) team within Learning, Teaching and Web Services Directorate, Information Services Group at the University of Edinburgh, based on the Canvas Credentials (Instructure) platform.

 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-• using your browser settings, change colours, contrast levels and fonts to some extent
+• Use your browser settings, change colours, contrast levels and fonts to some extent,

 We’ve also made the website text as simple as possible to understand.